Kathleen and Curtis Marble Professor in Cancer Research

 Learn more about the Amon lab and how understanding cell division and cell stress may lead to the development of new drugs or compounds that selectively kill cancer cells by watching this video: "Inside the Lab: Angelika Amon, Ph.D."

 A molecular and cell biologist, Dr. Amon is the Kathleen and Curtis Marble Professor in Cancer Research and Professor of Biology at MIT.
 She received her B.S. from the University of Vienna and continued her doctoral work there under Professor Kim Nasmyth at the Research Institute of Molecular Pathology, receiving her Ph.D. in 1993.
 She completed a two-year post-doctoral fellowship at the Whitehead Institute in Cambridge, Massachusetts and was subsequently named a Whitehead Fellow for three years.
 In 1999, she joined the MIT Center for Cancer Research and the Department of Biology and was promoted to full Professor in 2007.
 Dr. Amon has won a Presidential Early Career Award for Scientists and Engineers in 1998, was named an Associate Investigator at the Howard Hughes Medical Institute in 2000, and was the 2003 recipient of the National Science Foundation's Alan T. Waterman Award.
 She has also shared the 2007 Paul Marks Prize for Cancer Research and won the 2008 National Academy of Sciences Award in Molecular Biology.
-In 2013, Dr. Amon was awarded the Ernst Jung Prize for medicine, one of Europe’s most prestigious and generous medical awards.
+In 2013, Dr. Amon was awarded the Ernst Jung Prize for medicine, one of Europe’s most prestigious and generous medical awards, and was recently named as a winner of the 2019 Breakthrough Prize in Life Sciences.

 For budding yeast cells to leave mitosis and enter the next G1 phase the protein phosphatase Cdc14 needs to be activated.
 This activation step involves the dissociation of Cdc14 from an inhibitory subunit Cfi1/Net1, which binds to and sequesters the phosphatase in the nucleolus during G1, S phase and early mitosis.
 During anaphase Cdc14 is released from its inhibitor allowing it to become active and to bring about exit from mitosis.
 Two regulatory networks have been identified that control the association of Cdc14 with Cfi1/Net1.
 The Cdc14 early anaphase release network (FEAR network) promotes Cdc14 release from the nucleolus during early anaphase, whereas the Mitotic Exit Network (MEN) maintains Cdc14 in a released state during late stages of anaphase and telophase.